2020 TeenSelect in both Issaquah and Everett (which would have been West Side Story) is canceled due to COVID-19.

 Village Theatre believes that experiential learning in theatre arts is a powerful tool for building essential life and career skills including critical thinking, concentration, collaboration, discipline, communication, and creativity.
 We strive to ensure that all young people, regardless of financial circumstances, are able to participate in these programs.

-The process for applying is easy and non-invasive.
-Families need only apply for financial assistance once per year, for all programs.
-Scholarships are need-based and are awarded on a first-come, first-served basis.
+The process to apply for financial assistance is easy and non-invasive.
+Families need only apply once per year, for all programs.
+Assistance is need-based and awarded on a first-come, first-served basis.

-Work exchange is a need-based financial aid award.
-Work exchange students work a set number of hours in an assigned position in exchange for a portion of show, camp, or class tuition.
+Work exchange is an additional need-based financial aid option where students work a set number of hours in an assigned position in exchange for a portion of show, camp, or class tuition.
 It is not a grant (you must work to earn it), and it is not a loan (you don’t have to repay it).
 Work exchange positions include Teaching Assistants (TAs), Administrative Assistants, and more.